IS2AI/city-identification/README.md

 # Deep learning-based identification of similar cities using satellite images

 ![image](https://github.com/IS2AI/city-similarity/assets/5821328/330f7d3d-e5a5-4f42-8631-e3bf837bd8df)
-<h6>Figure 1: Cities and their corresponding sattelite views from one of the sites used for dataset and respective city identification model </h6>
+<h6 align="center"> Figure 1: Cities and their corresponding sattelite views from one of the sites used for dataset and respective city identification model </h6>